AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 <br>
 This repo supports a hands-on demo on configuring a simple log collector and SIEM.<br>
 New:<br>
-- Create Ansible user chapter 8
+- Create Ansible user chapter 8 <br>
-- Added openssh-server instruction
+- Added openssh-server instruction  <br>
 - Added podman-docker to instructions.
-Thanks Hans N.!
+Thanks Hans N.! <br>
-- Better use a 8GB for the VM
+- Better use a 8GB for the VM <br>
 <br>
 Disclaimer: This is a walkthrough hands-on demo for experts.
 You must make you own judgement about safely instally and running code downloaded from the web.
 The supplied yml files are NOT secure enough for production systems.
 I am not responsible for any damage to systems belonging to you or to others.<br>
 <br>